 What can I say about Walsingham?
 It has a serious feel to it.
 Not enough profanity?
 Too many shops selling images of the Virgin Mary?
 I would happily have stayed longer in these- I can fully understand why people wanted toe-nails as souvenirs, but was restrained under pressure, so readers you have been saved (this time) from Mary with Baby Jesus in a snow-storm for Christmas.

 There was plenty to see.
-The Anglican Shrine, the Russian Orthodox church, the old court-house and the Abbey ruins in landscaped gardens.
+The Anglican Shrine, the Greek Orthodox church, the old court-house and the Abbey ruins in landscaped gardens.
 It was very quiet- not at all like Santiago.
 It was as if the place was asleep amongst the fields.

 On the way back along the disused railway line we passed a nun wearing a grey and white habit- she looked very elegant walking along.
 It reminded me of the ongoing political arguments over the veil.
 Back in 2007 when I was in Syria I did a small art project thinking about the veil, and wrote in my sketch-book: Reveal/conceal, mask, cover, mystery, decoration, seclusion, symbol/label, make a statement, allure, suggestive, bridal, hiding, secretive, protection, propriety, modesty, seduction, dignity, ceremony, women, shame, holiness, piety, tradition, oppression, Taking the Veil, consecration, virginity, Veil of the Temple, partition, veiled in mystery, lifting the veil, sensuality, eroticism, the Unknown, veiled beauty, Dance of the Seven Veils, a label.
 Public/private spaces; valuing the interior.
 Since then I have had more respect for veils in their various forms.